ardanlabs/gotraining/README.md

 	* Has worked with a command shell.
 	* Knows how to maneuver around the file system.
 	* Understands what environment variables are.

-## Course Outline

-* Language Syntax
-* Arrays, Slices and Maps
-* Methods, Interfaces and Embedding
-* Packaging and Exporting
-* Using Pointers
-* Error Handling
-* Concurrency, Race Conditions and Channels
-* Concurrency Patterns
-* Testing and Debugging
-* Project Structure and Vendoring
-* Standard Library

 ## Important Reading